LazySamir/poker/README.md

 As a user,
 So I can relax in my spare time,
 I want to play a simple game of Poker,
-- this is done when the user is shown the shuffled cards that they drew

 As a user,
 So I can customise my experience,